 Volunteers will need to wear a mask while teaching, so be prepared for that.

 Travel around the country is looking good.
-We’ve seen the country open up recently, with businesses, restaurants, public transportation, and more open to locals and tourists.
+We’ve seen the country open up recently, with businesses, restaurants, public transportation, beaches, and more open to locals and tourists.
 We particularly loved seeing the metro open back up on May 25th.
 Right now, everyone is required to wear masks while on the metro (and observe social distancing as much as possible) so be prepared for that.

 For the most part, transportation and hotels around Ukraine are open for business which is really good news for everyone.
 As a reminder, under the current adaptive quarantine stage, only hotels are in operation (not hostels or guesthouses).

 Out of country travel is extremely limited now and may not be possible to many places.
 In a nutshell, in order for you to travel out of the country, that country has to let you in and Ukraine has to let you back.
 A lot of popular destinations in Europe aren’t allowing US travelers but potentially, volunteers may be able to check out places in south eastern Europe, spots like Montenegro, North Macedonia, and Serbia.
 That list could shrink or expand, but that’s what things are like now.